 AIA B101 and the Fee Matrix:

-Rather than presenting the different design service options in different paragraphs within the contract, it would be our suggestion to summarize each service option in a table format, or a Fee Matrix (see example: How to Benefit from LEED Certification and Decoy Pricing).
+Rather than presenting the different design service options in different paragraphs within the contract, it would be our suggestion to summarize each service option in (what we call) a Fee Matrix.

 While the unbundling approach presented in the AIA B101-2017 Owner Architect form of Agreement is a great starting point, if left in its current format we’re only encouraging Clients to choose design services based on the design fee and not the design service.